natejfoster/website/v4/content/project_posts/informatics-capstone/index.md

 ## My Part
 Well that sounds cool and all, but you might be thinking "What exactly did you do, Nathan?"
+My role on the team for this project was Designer and Frontend Dev, so in a way, what you see is what I did.
+Granted, there is more to design and frontend development than just making things look pretty.
+It's also a matter of knowing the data, working with it, and presenting it in a way that is useful.

+### Tech I Used
+As this project was sponsored by non-profits, working with open source technologies was crucial.
+To such end, I leveraged the following libraries to implement the functionality of the web app.
+- Material UI
+- Leaflet
+- React

 ![](./roadmap.png)
 *Illuminating the path between the dreams of today and the healthcare of tomorrow*